wotamann/vuetify-form-base/README.md

 />
 ```

 Schema is an Object, which defines and controls the behavior of your Form.
 Each Key in your Schema-Object should reflect a Key from your Data-Object.
-A minimalistic Definition of a Text-Input could look like this:

 ```javascript
 data () {